 This might seem obvious, but the better you know the people you work with, the better your communications with them will be.
 It’s not a superficial understanding.
 That you’ll get just from being in the same space with someone day in and day out.
 What you want to do is really get to know someone, what they like, what motivates them, who they are.
 Then, when you must communicate with them, it’ll be like talking to a friend, not a stranger, and your message will be that much better heard.

 12. Appreciate Your Audience

 You’re not a cruel taskmaster.
 You have a heart.
 Sure, you might get swept up in the current of the work, but never ignore the people that are driving the progress of the project forward.
-You need to do more than just acknowledge them, you need be appreciative of their involvement.
+You need to do more than just acknowledge them; show that you appreciate your employees and their involvement.
 From a simple thank you to something more, like a party or a gift, your gesture will be rewarded with a more attentive audience when you need to communicate with them.

 Another effective way to communicate is by having a tool that facilitates the process.
 ProjectManager is a cloud-based project management software that gives you a real-time platform on which to communicate with people en masse or one-on-one.
 See how it can help make your projects more productive and efficient by taking this free 30-day trial.